ais-one/favv/README.md

   - working with files in **favv/fastapi/app/custom_app/sample_uploads/** folder
   - running subprocess in **favv/fastapi/app/custom_app/sample_models/** folder
 - set the APP, to the folder name of your custom app in **favv/fastapi/app/.env**
+  - specify the VERSION and the ENVIRONMENT state (local, docker-compose, production, <your-environment-name> etc...)
-  - UPLOAD_FOLDER and MODEL_FOLDER is directly inside your custom app folder
+  - specify APP which is your custom application, UPLOAD_FOLDER and MODEL_FOLDER is directly inside your custom app folder
+  - set uour environment specific information in **favv/fastapi/app/.env.<your-environment-name>**
 - application path is **favv/fastapi/app/** as **main.py** is run from there (either using python or uvicorn)
 - test endpoints in **favv/fastapi/app/api/routes/test.py** will not be available in production environment
 - NOTE: update **favv/fastapi/app/config.py** when **.env** entries change